 Vitamin B12 can also be a concern, since it doesn’t occur naturally in plants.
-There are a couple of fortified sources like some almond milks and nutritional yeast, but in this case, taking a supplement is likely your best bet.
+There are a couple of fortified sources, such as some almond milks and nutritional yeasts, but taking a supplement is likely your best bet in this case.

 How to Be a Healthy Vegan: The Bottom Line

 Think about the same nutritional principles that apply to all diets—protein, carbs, and healthy fat—and work on meeting them via lots of varied, nutrient-dense whole foods.
 Then, consider supplementing in areas that you may be struggling with, like vitamin B12 and D.

 One last piece of advice: as a vegan, you have to eat more to fill yourself up.
 (Hey, a diet that encourages you to eat more … not bad!)
 If you’re heading to a social event, make sure you eat enough ahead of time or have snacks like nuts and seeds on hand.
 That way, if you find yourself in a situation where there are few plant-based food options aside from fries and pasta, you won’t be starving and driven to eat unhealthy foods.

 The Nutritious Life Editors are a team of healthy lifestyle enthusiasts who not only subscribe to — and live! — the 8 Pillars of a Nutritious Life, but also have access to some of the savviest thought leaders in the health and wellness space — including our founder and resident dietitian, Keri Glassman.
 From the hottest trends in wellness to the latest medical science, we stay on top of it all in order to deliver the info YOU need to live your most nutritious life.

 Get FREE access to some of the core training materials that make up our signature program – Become a Nutrition Coach.Get Access